aymanamkassou/Flight-Route-Visualizer/README.md

 ### Backend
 - C++ for core algorithms and server
 - cpprestsdk for HTTP server and REST API
-- CSR (Compressed Sparse Row) graph implementation for efficient route calculations
+- CSR (Compressed Sparse Row) graph implementation for efficient in-memory storage

 ### Frontend
 - Next.js for the web interface